MaxDeBy/toolscript-docs/PlayBackgroundAnimation.md

 # PlayBackgroundAnimation
 ---
 - **Name:** PlayBackgroundAnimation (PlayBackAnim)
-- **Description:** Plays an animation in the background.
+- **Description:** Starts the currently prepared animated background.
+Does nothing if no animation was prepared.
-- **Parameters:**
+- **Parameters:** None
-  - **Animation filename:**
-    The filename of the animation, without the file ending.

-  - **Loop:**
-    A boolean value representing whether or not the animation should loop.

-- Examples:
+- Example:
 ```
-1:  PlayBackgroundAnimation:["CaseIntro"|false];
+1:  PlayBackgroundAnimation;
-2:  PlayBackgroundAnimation:["Perceive"|true];
 ```

 - Remarks
->The file for the specified animation has to be within the "Misc" folder which can be found under Assets>Images>Misc.
-The file must be a GIF or animated PNG file.
+> For this Instruction to work, you need to execute [PrepareBackgroundAnimation](PrepareBackgroundAnimation.md) first.
+>
+> If called while the animation has not been fully loaded yet, the game won't freeze but this instruction will suspend it's execution asynchronously until the animation is ready to be rendered.
+So make sure, to call [PrepareBackgroundAnimation](PrepareBackgroundAnimation.md) early enough.

 ---
 [Back to overview](index.md)